-When you go to purchase a solar array, many are awe-inspired by the reduction in their carbon footprint, but most buy because it is a more affordable option.
-The new Tesla shingles cost twice as much as it would to get solar panels plus a new reshingled roof.
+Many are awe-inspired by the reduction in their carbon footprint that solar provides.
+Most, however, buy solar because it is a more affordable option.
+The new Tesla shingles cost twice as much as solar panels combined with newly replaced shingles.

-When you get solar shingles you see a savings of about $1,700 compared to the rate you are paying to your power company over a 30 year period.
-Solar panels, however, have an estimated savings of $33,600.
+When you get solar shingles you save about $1,700 compared to your power company over a 30 year period.
+Solar panels, however, have an estimated savings of $33,600 over the same period.

-Solar shingles are engineered to be an alternative to traditional roofing.
-This being said, it should be understood that getting solar shingles is best suited for a new home.
-Because they are shingles, it is hard for them to be installed on a pre existing roof.
+Solar shingles are an alternative to traditional roofing.
+Solar shingles are best suited for new homes.
+Because they are shingles, it is hard to install them on pre-existing shingles.

-After you get your solar shingles installed you will also want to take into account at what point you would need them reinstalled and the process that would be required.
-Because the shingles are so small, wiring is a big issue, and reshingling your roof after your shingles have outlived their warranty could prove to be a quite a pain.
+You also need to take into account the shingle replacement process required.
+Because the shingles are so small the wiring is a big issue.
+Re-shingling your roof after your solar shingles have died could be a pain.

-We aren’t saying that you shouldn’t invest in solar shingles, but we have found that it is currently a more cost effective option to get a high quality panel.
-Most solar arrays are warrantied to produce 80 percent of their max efficiency for 25 years.
+We have found that it is currently a more cost-effective option to get a high-quality panel.
+Most solar arrays have warranties that promise 80 percent efficiency for 25 years.

-Many systems that were installed in the 70s still are working today, which is over 30 years of production.
-That is 25 plus years that you could be saving with current proven technology instead of paying increasing rates while waiting for the newest and latest gismo to work out the kinks.
+Many systems installed in the 70s still work today, which is over 30 years of production.
+That is 25 plus years that you could be saving with current proven technology.

-If the aesthetics of solar bother you, we suggest getting a high efficiency black on black panel that will blend into your roof.
-If, however, you have your heart set on Tesla, Go Solar Group is a Tesla carrier and a certified Tesla Powerwall installer.
+If the aesthetics of solar bother you, we suggest getting a high-efficiency black on black panel.
+Black on black panels conceals nicely on most roofs.
+If you have your heart set on Tesla, Go Solar Group is a Tesla carrier and a certified Tesla Powerwall installer.

 We can get you on a waiting list for installation as soon as the tesla shingles become available to the public.
+Unfortunately, Telsa is not known for its timeliness.
 This could be a wait of anywhere between a couple of months to a couple of years.